fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_Relay/README.md

 ### Local Docker deployment

 Use the VirIoT CLI and run the following command to run the ThingVisor.
-The name of the ThingVisor (relayTV), the vThingName (timestamp) and the vThingType (timestamp) can be customized.
+The name of the ThingVisor (relay-tv), the vThingName (timestamp) and the vThingType (timestamp) can be customized.

 ```bash
 python3 f4i.py add-thingvisor -i fed4iot/relay-tv -n relay-tv -d "relay thingvisor in japan" -p "{'vThingName':'timestamp','vThingType':'timestamp'}"